sahug/ds-bert/README.md

  ```
 The tokenizer returns a dictionary with three important itmes:

-- **input_word_ids** are the indices corresponding to each token in the sentence.
+- **input_word_ids:** Are the indices corresponding to each token in the sentence.
+Tensor of shape [batch_size, seq_length] with the token ids of the packed input sequence (that is, including a *start-of-sequence token, end-of-segment tokens, and padding*).
-- **input_mask** indicates whether a token should be attended to or not.
+- **input_mask:** Indicates whether a token should be attended to or not.
+Tensor of shape [batch_size, seq_length] with value **1** at the position of all input tokens present before padding and value **0** for the padding tokens.
-- **input_type_ids** identifies which sequence a token belongs to when there is more than one sequence.
+- **input_type_ids:** Identifies which sequence a token belongs to when there is more than one sequence.
+Tensor of shape [batch_size, seq_length] with the index of the input segment that gave rise to the input token at the respective position.
+The *first input segment (index 0) includes the start-of-sequence token and its end-of-segment token.
+The second and later segments (if present) include their respective end-of-segment token.
+Padding tokens get index 0 again.*

 Calling **preprocess()** like this transforms raw text inputs into a fixed-length input sequence for the BERT encoder.
-You can see that it consists of a tensor input_word_ids with numerical ids for each tokenized input, including start, end and padding tokens, plus two auxiliary tensors: an input_mask (that tells non-padding from padding tokens) and input_type_ids for each token (that can distinguish multiple text segments per input, which we will discuss below).
+You can see that it consists of a tensor **input_word_ids** with numerical ids for each tokenized input, including start, end and padding tokens, plus two auxiliary tensors: an **input_mask** (that tells non-padding from padding tokens) and **input_type_ids** for each token (that can distinguish multiple text segments per input, which we will discuss below).

 ### **2. BERT Pre-processing Model**